 So, find a voice you trust.
 Read up.
 Remember that whoever is writing does not know your particular child so there’s no bible out there.

 Just be prepped for the norms.

 Parenting through developmental transitions isn’t easy.
 Don’t be afraid to learn what we in the biz call “developmental milestones” and do talk to someone if you’re concerned that your child is not meeting these.
+If you have a co-parent, support each other and lean on each other for support.
 Listen to what makes sense and move forward.
 Make sure that you’re not getting in your own parenting way—know yourself and recognize when you’re falling into a pattern that might not be the right fit for your son or daughter.
 If you’re looking for some individual help with this please contact me for a free 15-minute phone consultation.
 We can figure out if meeting further would be of help.

 Justin Lioi, LCSW is a men’s mental health and relationship expert based in Brooklyn, NY (and online throughout New York State and internationally.)
 He received his degree from New York University and has been working with men and their families for over 10 years.
 Justin is on the Board of the National Association of Social Workers and writes a weekly column for the Good Men Project called Unmasking Masculinity.
 He can be found on local and national podcasts talking about assertiveness, anger, self-compassion, all with the goal of becoming the man you want to be.
 He works with all men but has a particular focus on providing counseling for fathers (and guys hoping to become dads!)